Pocher: The product ranges

 The earlier high piece and high detail kits were referred to as the Classic line.
 Later a less assembly intensive line appeared which was called the Prestige line of cars.
 Classic kits were known for their high piece count and incredible detail such as working brake systems, engines with rotating crankshafts and moving pistons, windows that moved up and down, steering that operated, and when a tiny key was inserted into the dashboard the headlights lit up.
 Classic kits faithfully represented mostly 1930s cars from Fiat, Alfa Romeo, Bugatti, Mercedes-Benz, and Rolls-Royce.
 Prestige kits were most often die cast metal bodies and contained about 500 parts.
 They featured working suspension and opening doors and detailed engines.
 These kits were designed to provide attractive models that could be built with little difficulty.
 These were mostly of Ferraris such as the Testarossa and F40, along with a few Porsches.
 A third line existed which was called Pocher Truck.
 This consisted of two Volvo trucks using the same assembly method as Prestige - mainly press fit parts with superb detailing.
 Four separate engine kits were produced that featured the engines from Ferrari Testarossa, Ferrari F40, Volvo, and Bugatti.
 Of these four kits the Bugatti was the most complex as it had a moving crankshaft and pistons.

-All model kits in the automobile line were produced in enormous one eighth scale.
-These cars could be up to 22 in long and weigh as much as 16 lb.
-The aftermarket products produced to support these kits is a thriving cottage industry and the remaining kits that are unassembled are a rare item.
-Often cherished, traded, and handed down these do exist today and are available through collector channels.
+All model kits in the automobile line were produced in one eighth scale.
+These cars could be up to 22 in long and weigh up to 16 lb.
+The aftermarket products produced to support these kits is a small scale industry and the remaining unassembled kits are rare items.Today, they are available through collector channels.